-Which city is cheaper, Houston or Charleston?
+Which place is cheaper, Houston or Charleston?

 If you're trying to decide where to visit between Charleston or Houston, this travel comparison, which includes costs, can help.
 The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.